hauke-w/Capsaicin.VisitorPatternGenerator/README.md

 ## Usage
 ### Enabling source generator in your project
-The source generator must be added to the C# project that contains one or more class hiearachies that you want to be visitable.
+The source generator must be added to the C# project that contains one or more class hieararchies that you want to be visitable.
 You can do this with either a nuget package reference or a project reference.
 #### Option 1: add Nuget package
 Add the *Capsaicin.VisitorPatternGenerator* nuget package to the project.
 The package reference in the *.csproj* file should be similar as follows:
 ```xml